MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgTeamworkDeletedTeamChannelMember.md

 # Update-MgTeamworkDeletedTeamChannelMember

 ## SYNOPSIS
-Update the role of a conversationMember in a channel.
+Update the role of a conversationMember in a team or channel.
-This operation is allowed only for channels with a **membershipType** value of `private` or `shared`.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaTeamworkDeletedTeamChannelMember](/powershell/module/Microsoft.Graph.Beta.Teams/Update-MgBetaTeamworkDeletedTeamChannelMember?view=graph-powershell-beta)

 ## SYNTAX